 In Outlook 2010, the properties dialog is the Message Options dialog – it has archive options, importance and sensitivity settings, expiration settings, contact and category options, Internet header, and read receipts requests, but not the modified time.

-While you can create a custom view to display the modified time, its generally easier to use the properties dialog to view it.
+While you can create a custom view to display the modified time, if you only need to view the modified time occasionally, it's generally easier to use the Properties dialog to view it.